 I used smooth almond butter in these muffins but you can substitute other nut butters, or for a nut-free version you can use pumpkin seed butter instead.
 Just be sure that whichever nut or seed butter you use doesn’t contain added sugar or salt.

 Fresh lemon zest gives these muffins a fresh, bright flavor, but you can omit the zest if necessary or substitute orange zest instead.

 Start by preheating the oven to 350 degrees.
 Then add the coconut milk, almond butter, maple syrup, lemon juice, lemon zest, vanilla extract, and salt to a mixing bowl.
 Use a whisk to mix until smooth.
 Add the oat flour and baking soda and use a spoon to mix.

 Divide the batter evenly into a 12 cup muffin pan using paper baking cups.

-Bake at 350 degrees for 34 minutes or until a toothpick inserted into the middle of a muffin looks clean upon removal.
+Bake the vegan blackberry muffins at 350 degrees for 34 minutes or until a toothpick inserted into the middle of a muffin looks clean upon removal.

 Be sure to let the muffins cool to room temperature before removing from the pan and serving.

 Store the muffins in an airtight container in the fridge for up to three days or freeze them for up to six months.